coredns/rfc/GSoC_Proposal.md

 - __Simulation of Normal Traffic__: We could use a simulation software that simulate Kubernets clusters to gee data metrics that correspond to non - anomalous data.
 The sofware that we can use is:
   - [k8s-cluster-simulator](https://github.com/pfnet-research/k8s-cluster-simulator)

-- __Get Acces to a Production Server__: We collect data from a procution server, and use that to train the Keras Model.
+- __Get Acces to a Production Server__: We collect data metrics from a procution server, and use that to train the Keras Model.

 ### Machine Learning Approaches

+#### Convolutional Autoencoder based Anomaly Detection

+In this approach we'd be assuming that the data metrics we collect from both, the simulation as well as the production server are devoid of anomalies.

+A Convolutional Autoencoder is a mahcine learning model that is useful for compressing the information contained in the input data to a lower dimenaional latent vector (of much lower dimensions.)
+Such a structure is usefull, as it helps discard the unecessary information present in the input data.
+Moreover, it is easier to derive inferences regarding the input data while working with learned representations of lower dimensions.

+Since the data metrics are time dependant, a small modification would have to be done, to the input 'image' of the Convolutional Autoencoder.
+The input to the C

 This is the meat of the document, where you explain your proposal.
 If you have multiple alternatives, be sure to use sub-sections for better separation of the